 As one of the most popular postseasons in world sport, the NBA Playoffs live up to the hype every single year.
 The eight best teams from the Eastern and Western Conferences are under the spotlight in knockout competition, creating memories that will live forever in sports history.

-Below we run through the qualification process for 2021, including the all-new Play-In tournament, explain how each series will play out, and breakdown routes to the NBA Finals.
+Below we run through the qualification process for 2022, including the Play-In tournament, explain how each series will play out, and breakdown routes to the NBA Finals.

 The NBA Playoffs is the only postseason across major North American Sports where no team has overcome a 3-0 deficit in a seven-game series.